New Straits Times: 19th century

-Post-independence
+Split from The Straits Times

-Singapore's separation from the Federation of Malaysia in 1965 made it untenable for The Straits Times to be headquartered in Kuala Lumpur.
+Singapore's separation from Malaysia in 1965 made it untenable for The Straits Times to be headquartered in Kuala Lumpur.
 The impetus for relocation of the newspaper's headquarters to Singapore came from the Malaysian government, who found it unacceptable that The Straits Times and its subsidiaries, which had widespread circulation and influence in Malaysia, had nearly 70 percent of its equity capital owned in Singapore.

 In 1973, Simmons, then chairman of the Straits Times Group, announced a restructure of the group.
-This resulted in the formation of two companies: the New Straits Times, which would be a Malaysian publicly owned company; and the Straits Times Press (Singapore), which would be responsible for the group's subsidiary companies in Singapore and abroad.
+This resulted in the formation of two companies: New Straits Times Press (Malaysia) Berhad, which would be a Malaysian publicly owned company; and The Straits Times Press Group, which would be responsible for the group's subsidiary companies in Singapore and abroad.

 The Malay Mail Press Company Ltd. later became a public company and was renamed the New Straits Times Press (Malaya) Ltd. the same year.
 The New Straits Times Press (Malaya) Sdn Bhd. ceased to be the parent company of the New Straits Times (Malaysia) Sdn Bhd in October that year, when Fleet Holdings, an investment arm of United Malays National Organisation (UMNO) and helmed by Junus Sudin, took over operations.
-The newspaper name, which at the time remained The Straits Times, officially changed its name to The New Straits Times on 13 August 1974.
+The newspaper name, which at the time remained The Straits Times, began publishing in its current name on 31 August 1974.

 On 11 November 2011, 3D publication was introduced to the paper's print and online editions.
 The newspaper also made history on 21 February 2012 when it became the first talking newspaper, promoting Dutch Lady's Friso product, followed by AXIATA's page number domination in 2013 and in January 2014 it promoted Wonda Coffee "through five senses" on five consecutive days.